How do I sign up cattle?

 Can I reserve a specific stall space in the Cattle Barn?

 No. Expo staff will assign stalls on a first -come, first-serve basis and no stalls will be assigned until Thursday, Oct.
-21, 2021, at 6 a.m.
-Please stop by the Junior Show Office as soon as you arrive on the grounds, and your stalls will be assigned.
+21, at 6 a.m.
+Please stop by the show office as soon as you arrive on the grounds, and your stalls will be assigned.
 We also ask that you do not unload your cattle or start moving in tack until you have received your stall assignment.
 Due to the casual environment of the Expo, we also do not stall by breed and give exhibitors the opportunity to stall by whomever they’d like.
 However, we do tend to get tight on space and are therefore strict on tack space and ask that you be considerate of the exhibitors around you.

 Can I camp on the fairgrounds during the Expo?